 There are certainly similarities between transcreation and translation.
-As Gwen explained, there are three main similarities.
-First, all transcreation involves professional translation skills.
+Firstly, all transcreation involves professional translation skills.
 Secondly, both transcreators and translators need to have professional writing skills in their native language.
-And the third skill could be described as adaptability.
-Transcreators and translators need to adapt to what the customer needs.Do you see a difference between #transcreation and #translation?
+Thirdly, there will always be a degree of creativity involved.Transcreation and #translation are different, but how?
 Click To Tweet

 Where translation and transcreation diverge

-Time investment.
-Creating a text that sells in the target market takes time.
-The transcreator needs to understand the brand.
-They have to consider the target customer, approach, tone of voice.
-The client will already have decided this in the source language.
-The transcreator needs time to read and digest that information.
 Then, they need more time to tailor that to the target market.
 There’s probably a lot of reading involved.
 They might need to ask the client questions.
-There will be various drafts.
+There will be brainstorming and various drafts.
 It takes longer than translation.

 Which leads me on to…